sassoftware/iot-manage-viya-4-cloud-environments-with-viya_manager/README.md

   -plan                                  : Displays a preview of the cloud resources before creating the cluster -install                               : On-boards tenants or deploys Viya.
-It assumes the cluster already exists -uninstall                             : Off-boards tenants or uninstalls Viya -operator                              : Installs or removes the Viya Deployment Operator -start                                 : Starts Viya or the CAS Controller(s) -stop                                  : Stops Viya or the CAS Controller(s)
+It assumes the cluster already exists -uninstall                             : Off-boards tenants or uninstalls Viya -update_order                          : Downloads a new copy of the Viya software order, including assets, license and certificates
+  -operator                              : Installs or removes the Viya Deployment Operator -start                                 : Starts Viya or the CAS Controller(s) -stop                                  : Stops Viya or the CAS Controller(s)